rackerlabs/technical-blog/_posts/2018-12-31-aws-application-load-balancer-authentication-with-saml-idp.md

 Next, we can set up **Attribute mapping** between the claims exposed via ADFS responses I mentioned earlier and attributes within the user pool.
 To do so, click **Attribute mapping** under **Federation** in the left menu.

 Here, we can add several SAML attributes that we want Cognito to capture from the ADFS claims and store permanently.
 In the screenshot below, I'm capturing the **name** and **emailaddress** claims and mapping them to the standard **Name** and **Email** attributes.
-If you created any custom attributes earlier, they would appear in the **User pool attribute** dropdown with the prefix `custom:`.
+If you created any custom attributes earlier, they would appear in the **User pool attribute** dropdown with the `custom:` prefix.

 ![Attribute mapping]({% asset_path 2018-12-31-aws-application-load-balancer-authentication-with-saml-idp/attribute-mapping.png %})